-Pradyuman murder: Supreme Court reserves verdict on plea seeking bail cancellation to Ryan group trustees
+Gurugram school murder: Supreme Court reserves verdict on plea seeking bail cancellation to Ryan group trustees - Firstpost

 "The case and the plea of the CBI against the petitioners (Pintos) is same as it was on the date of passing of order granting anticipatory bail and no new plea or evidence has come on file of investigating agency connecting the petitioners with the crime in this case," he said.

-Pradyuman was found with his throat slit in the school washroom in Gurugram on 8 September.
+The seven-year-old was found with his throat slit in the school washroom in Gurugram on 8 September.

 School bus conductor Ashok Kumar was earlier arrested by Haryana Police in connection with the crime.
 He was recently granted bail by a lower court.

-The case was transferred to the CBI and the agency had apprehended a Class XI student in connection with the killing.
+The case was transferred to the CBI and the agency had apprehended a Class 11 student in connection with the killing.

 Earlier, the apex court had agreed to hear the appeal seeking cancellation of anticipatory bail granted by the high court to three trustees of the group.

-The high court had on November 21 granted anticipatory bail to Ryan International Group CEO Ryan Pinto and his parents—founding chairman Augustine Pinto and managing director Grace Pinto, in connection with the killing of Pradhuman.
+The high court had on 21 November granted anticipatory bail to Ryan International Group CEO Ryan Pinto and his parents—founding chairman Augustine Pinto and managing director Grace Pinto, in connection with the murder.